-Did you know that victims of domestic abuse are most likely to report violence to a healthcare practitioner?
+Did you know that victims of domestic abuse and coercive control are most likely to report abuse to a healthcare practitioner?
 Not to a domestic abuse service.
 Why?
 Often, women do not recognise that they are in an abusive relationship.

-This is why it is so important that professionals in other sectors, who are working with women everyday, are able to recognise the signs of domestic abuse.
+This is why it is so important that professionals in other sectors, who are working with women every day, are able to recognise the signs of domestic abuse and coercive control.
 It is also important that professionals are able to respond in the best way.
 As well as knowing where to appropriately refer women for further support.

 Make your workplace, clinic or office a safe place for women to talk about their experiences by: